2002 Australian Grand Prix: Race

 Michael Schumacher led the final 39 laps to take the 54th victory of his career.
-Montoya was 18.628 seconds behind in second position.
-He was a further 6.4 seconds ahead of Räikkönen, who took the first podium finish of his career in third.
+Montoya followed 18.628 seconds later in second.
+He was a further 6.4 seconds ahead of Räikkönen, who finished third for his first podium finish of his career.
 Irvine and Webber finished fourth and fifth after starting from 19th and 18th respectively.
-Salo took the final point in sixth place, the first time a team scored points in its debut race since JJ Lehto finished fifth for Sauber at the 1993 South African Grand Prix.
+Salo took the final point in sixth place, the first time a team scored points in its debut race since JJ Lehto was fifth for Sauber at the 1993 South African Grand Prix.
 Yoong came seventh with a "long" brake pedal and a car optimised for wet-weather; marshals mistakenly waved blue flags at Yoong because they did not know which lap he was on.
-De la Rosa was the final classified finisher after a misfiring engine required him to undergo a lengthy pit stop.
-The attrition rate was high, with eight of the twenty-two starters finishing the race.
+De la Rosa was the final classified finisher following a lengthy pit stop due to a misfiring engine.
+The attrition rate was high, with 8 of the 22 starters finishing the race.

 Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
 Michael Schumacher called his battle with Montoya "an interesting one" and "a bit back and forward", adding "I think as well that the tyres played a little bit of a role in that; initially I struggled to get the temperature in where these guys seemed to get faster on top of temperatures but then it went the other way around, their tyres went off and my one came in so I had a nice chance to battle a little bit and finally got first position for us, which was ideal."
 Montoya said he enjoyed the battle and stated Ferrari had the fastest car, "I think the conditions were not the best for the tyres.
 Hopefully in Malaysia it is going to be hotter, it could play into our hands a little bit."
-Räikkönen said he was surprised to finish third and talked about the ease of overtaking other cars, "Some cars was more difficult and then it was helping me a lot big time because the safety car came out second time and I got behind the leaders and that was the main reason that I catch them, but it was quite a difficult and interesting race."
+Räikkönen expressed astonishment at finishing third and mentioned how easy it was to overtake other cars, "Some cars was more difficult and then it was helping me a lot big time because the safety car came out second time and I got behind the leaders and that was the main reason that I catch them, but it was quite a difficult and interesting race."